2024 Key Democratic House Races

 U.S. House Member, Pennsylvania-District 8

-Attorney Cartwright, who has been in Congress since 2019, is running unopposed in the April 23 Democratic primary.
-In the November general election, he will likely face Rob Bresnahan Jr., who is also running unopposed in the GOP primary.
+Attorney Cartwright, who has been in Congress since 2019, ran unopposed in the April 23 Democratic primary.
+In the November 5 general election, he faces Republican candidate Rob Bresnahan Jr., who also ran unopposed in the GOP primary.

 Pennsylvania-17